-Feelings of being an impostor can be fluid - meaning they can ebb and flow over time - with some periods of your life where you feel very much like an impostor, and other times you will have the inner confidence in your abilities.
-You can also experience feeling like an impostor in one area of your life, for example, your career, but feel totally confident in another, for example, your relationships.
+Feelings of being an imposter can be fluid - meaning they can ebb and flow over time - with some periods of your life where you feel very much like an imposter, and other times you will have the inner confidence in your abilities.
+You can also experience feeling like an imposter in one area of your life, for example, your career, but feel totally confident in another, for example, your relationships.

-Do I suffer more with Impostor Syndrome because I’m a woman?
+Do I suffer more with Imposter Syndrome because I’m a woman?

-Why do I feel like I’m an impostor?
+Why do I feel like I’m an imposter?

 You then compare this to others.
 But the others are the images you see - the airbrushed celebrities, the instagram/facebook life, your manager that seems so cool, calm and collected always.
 You do not think about their struggles, that maybe they didn’t find everything easy, that they make mistakes.
 You take an external view only - you see what they are showing the world, not what they are necessarily feeling.
 You don’t see them as acting but that is the way they are.